-The Scheme is an occupational defined benefit pension scheme set up to provide retirement benefits for its members and is regulated under the Pensions Act 1990.
+The Scheme is a self-administered occupational defined benefit pension scheme set up to provide retirement benefits for its members and is regulated under the Pensions Act 1990.
 The Scheme is a distinct legal entity separate in every respect from the Principal Employer, Royal Liver Trustee Services Ireland Limited.